Darren Hughes (English footballer): Port Vale

-Hughes joined John Rudge's Port Vale on loan in September 1987, before signing permanently for a £5,000 fee later that month.
+Hughes joined John Rudge's Port Vale on loan in September 1987 before signing permanently for a £5,000 fee later that month.
 He claimed a goal against former employers Brighton in a 2–0 win at Vale Park on 28 September, and went on to make 53 appearances for the "Valiants" in the 1987–88 campaign.
 He was converted from central midfield to become the club's regular left-back.
-He played 56 games in the 1988–89 season, including both legs of the Third Division play-off Final victory over Bristol Rovers.
+He played 56 games in the 1988–89 season, including both legs of the Third Division play-off final victory over Bristol Rovers.
 He then played 46 matches in the 1989–90 season, as Vale settled into the Second Division.
 Teammate and club legend Phil Sproson named him as the club's best left-back of the 1980s.
 However, he could only play 18 games in the 1990–91 season, as he suffered a hernia injury and underwent two operations to fix it; during his absence Nigerian loanee Reuben Agboola took his place.
 Hughes returned to fitness by April 1991.
 He made 49 appearances in the 1991–92 relegation season, and scored past Newcastle United in a 2–2 draw at St James' Park.

-He ruptured a thigh muscle in July 1992 and again battled through two surgical procedures to correct it during the 1992–93 season; this caused him to miss the play-off Final and League Trophy Final.
-Still injured at the start of the 1993–94 season, he found, to his dismay, that he was released by the club in February 1994.
+Hughes was diagnosed with a ruptured thigh muscle in July 1992 and again battled through two surgical procedures to correct it during the 1992–93 season; this caused him to miss the play-off final and Football League Trophy final.
+Medical scans later revealed a serious knee problem, and he blamed medical negligence on the part of the club for failing to treat the injury properly, saying that his knee had been injected with cortisone in a failed attempt to try and mask the problem and force through a transfer to Oldham Athletic.
+Still injured at the start of the 1993–94 season, he found, to his dismay, that the club released him in February 1994.
 He took the club to an industrial tribunal citing unfair dismissal, the result of which was a six-week trial in August 1994 to prove his 'fitness and ability'.
-He quit the club in November 1994 after being dissatisfied there, and moved on to Northampton Town in January 1995.
+He quit the club in November 1994 after being dissatisfied there and moved on to Northampton Town in January 1995.